‘The Masked Dancer’ Spoilers: Could Zebra Be Liam Payne?

 “Why am I thinking this may be Liam Payne??” remarked a third fan.

-Zebra currently remains in the competition meaning fans will have to keep watching each week to find out if Payne is dancing underneath the costume.
+Zebra currently remains in the competition meaning fans will have to keep watching each week to find out if Liam is dancing underneath the costume.

 As seen on Talent Recap’s YouTube channel, Ice Cube was the second celebrity unmasked and revealed to be 18-time Emmy Award winner and best-selling author Bill Nye.
 Ken guessed correctly.